Thursday 11th Jan 2018

 This stage usually lasts between 3 to 9 months from your initial business idea and is the easiest stage to assess.
 You’re either in Start Up or you’re not, and you will know if you are in it.

-The second stage in the Built to Grow Business Growth Pathway™ and where all businesses move into after the initial new biz Start-Up phase.
+The second stage in The Business Growth Pathway™ and where all businesses move into after the initial new biz Start-Up phase.

 You’re focused on hitting the ground running.